 How to Store

-You can store your musaengchae in an airtight container and refrigerate it for up to a week.
+You can store your Musaengchae in an airtight container and refrigerate it for up to a week.
 It is to be noted that the pickled radish might get watery.
 This is because the longer it sits in the fridge, the more of its juices will be released.

-Moochae (Spicy Korean Radish Salad) Recipe
+Musaengchae (Spicy Korean Radish Salad) Recipe

 - 1 pc Korean white radish